 Mr. Prochazka served as Board Member, President and Chief Executive Officer of CenterPoint Energy, a public energy delivery company with electric transmission and distribution, power generation and natural gas distribution operations, from 2014 until his retirement in 2020.
 Prior to that he was Chief Operating Officer from 2012 to 2013, Senior Vice President of Electric Business from 2011 to 2012, and Vice President of Gas Business Unit from 2009 to 2011.
 He held other management positions including Vice President Customer Care and Support Services and Vice President Texas Gas Region.
 Before his time at CenterPoint Energy, Mr. Prochazka held roles of increasing responsibility at Dow Chemical.
 Mr. Prochazka was a Board Member of Enable Midstream Partners, LP from 2014 to 2020, and Chairman from 2015 to 2017.
-Mr. Prochazka was previously a Board Member of Peridot Acquisition Corporation, from 2020 to 2021, where he served on the Audit and Compensation Committees.
-He is a Board Member of Peridot Acquisition Corp.
-II where he serves on the Audit and Compensation Committees, and Li-Cycle Holdings Corp. (successor to Peridot Acquisition Corp.) where he chairs the Audit Committee and serves on the Nominating/Governance Committee and the Compensation Committee.
+Mr. Prochazka was previously a Board Member of Peridot Acquisition Corporation, from 2020 to 2021, where he served on the Audit and Compensation Committees, and Peridot Acquisition Corp.
+II, from 2021 to 2023, where he served on the Audit and Compensation Committees.
+He currently serves on Li-Cycle Holdings Corp. (successor to Peridot Acquisition Corp.) where he chairs the Audit Committee and serves on the Nominating/Governance Committee and the Compensation Committee.
+He also serves on the Board of Saudi Electric Co.